skarppinen/libpov/README.md

 Once the previous steps are done, "libpov.dll" (the library) may be compiled.
 To do this, follow these steps:

 1. Find out the folder where GSL was installed.
-On my machine, this folder is "C:\Program Files\GSL".
+By default, this should be "C:\Program Files\GSL".
 The folder where GSL was installed will be referred to as `GSL_FOLDER` below.

 2. Create the environment variables `INCLUDE` and `LIB` and set them to point to the paths of GSL header files and library.